Mr. Dustin Bosshart - High School Principal

 learn and play.

-We are a school that values our student's input and want to empower each student by allowing them to take ownership in our building.
+We are a school that values our student's input and wants to empower each student by allowing them to take ownership in our building.
 We do this through student summits during the school year where students have a chance to make suggestions to improve our school.
 These suggestions range from creating a new cell phone policy, improving the climate, or making suggestions on the appearance of the building.
-All theses suggestions are considered and many are implemented with the student's help.
+All these suggestions are considered and many are implemented with the student's help.

 According to a study done by Minnesota State Colleges and Universities and the University of Minnesota, St. Clair graduates boast one of the lowest rates of students requiring remediation courses during their college careers.
 We pride ourselves in preparing students for a successful life after high school.
+In addition, we have a span of four straight years of having 100% graduation rate.

 Please contact me with any questions that you may have about our school.